1truda/doc_retrivel/README.md

 ## Application functions
 ![search Pipeline](ERD.png)

-## Running the demo of vue front-end locally:
+## Running the demo of the app locally:
 Ensure that you install Python 3.10.
 Ensure that you install Pytorch.

-** For mac
+# For Mac
 ```
 brew install poppler
 ```

-To run this app, you need to
+# For Windows
+You may directly download it from http://blog.alivate.com.au/poppler-windows/

+# Install dependencies and run the app
 ```
-cd your_app_folder/
+cd pdf_rag/
 pip install -r requirements.txt
 streamlit run pdf_rag.py
 ```
-On windows, make sure that you put streamlit on you PATH.
+# make sure that you put streamlit on you PATH.

-<a href="https://ibb.co/p69RPHVT" target="_blank"></a>

 ## Front End Layout
 ### Default